MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-search-for-a-thread-in-threads-view.md

 ---
-title: Search for a Thread in Threads View | Microsoft Docs
+title: Search for a Thread in Threads View
 description: Search for a specific thread in the Spy++ tool's Threads view by using its thread ID or module string as search criteria when debugging in Visual Studio. ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords:
   - threads, searching
-ms.assetid: 5609a9b3-c279-4426-9e2e-dd87896a6d6f
 author: mikejo5000
 ms.author: mikejo
 manager: jmartens
 ms.technology: vs-ide-debug
-ms.workload:
-  - multiple
 ---
 # How to: Search for a Thread in Threads View